 Why Do We Need Concrete Repair?

 In many cases, especially in Virginia where the soil types range anywhere from dark firm loam to a loose sandy clay, concrete slabs will begin to settle into the soil over time.
-When soil is improperly compacted voids can begin to form, causing the concrete on top to begin to sink.
-Over time this can lead to tripping hazards, cracked or damaged concrete, and crumbling of a concrete slab.
+When soil is improperly compacted voids can begin to form, causing the concrete on top to sink.
+Over time this can lead to tripping hazards, cracked or damaged concrete, and concrete crumbling.
 While most noticeably an aesthetic issue, settled concrete can prove very dangerous to young children and older adults.
 A 2013 study found that "fall from the same level" incidents were the second highest causes of disabling workplace injuries, showing that trip-and-fall hazards are NOT something to take lightly.
+This is also true for property managers, where an injury caused by a trip hazard that is out of ADA compliance could come with some very hefty fees.
 When concrete is damaged, it has to be repaired.
 Luckily for homeowners, there are plenty options available to do just that!

 Concrete replacement is the oldest trick in the book for dealing with concrete issues.
 While other solutions exist for repairing settled but otherwise fine concrete slabs, replacement is the only real option for concrete that is damaged beyond repair.
 Depening on how handy you are, you can even do it yourself!